puppetlabs/puppet-docs/source/puppet/4.9/system_requirements.markdown

 * OpenBSD 4.1 and later
 * HP-UX

-## Basic requirements
+## Prerequisites

-If you're installing Puppet via the official packages, you won't need to worry about these prerequisites; your system's package manager handles all of them.
+If you're installing Puppet via the official packages, you don't need to worry about these prerequisites; your system's package manager handles all of them.
 These are only listed for those running Puppet from source or on unsupported systems.

 Puppet has the following prerequisites: